About northern pike fishing

-Every week there are stories of walleye fishermen losing walleyes to a big, hungry northern pike!
-You may not catch many many very large pike in our lake ( Kipawa ) but because of our customers doing mainly catch and release on them we have notice a very good increase in the number of large and very large pike beeing caught every years now.
-Every years we see on phtos and hear about monster pike that were caught at our lodge and every where on lake Kipawa .
-Each year pike over 25 pounds are caught.
-Fish the shallow bays early in the season and the main lake rocky shoals later in the summer and fall.
+Every week there are stories of walleye fishermen losing walleyes to a big, hungry, northern pike!
+You may not catch many very large pike in our lake ( Kipawa ) but because of our customers doing mainly catch and release on them we have noticed a lot more large and very large pike beeing caught every year now.
+Every years we see on photos and hear about monster pikes that were caught at our lodge and everywhere on lake Kipawa .
+Each year pike over 20 pounds are caught.
+Fish the shallow bays early in the season and the main lake rocky shores later in the summer and fall.

 What Should I Bring for Pike Fishing?

 - Large red/white and yellow/red spoons such as Dardevles 3″ or longer.